attm2x/pyfi-monitor-m2x/README.md

-# pyfi-monitor-m2x
+# PyFi
-A simple python3 wifi monitor that utilizes [nmap](https://nmap.org) and AT&T's [M2X](https://m2x.att.com) to track devices connected to a local network.
+A Python 3 based wifi monitor that utilizes [nmap](https://nmap.org) and AT&T's [M2X](https://m2x.att.com) to track devices connected to a local network.

 ## What you need
-* Familiarity with the AT&T [M2X API](https://m2x.att.com/developer/documentation/v2/overview)
+* Familiarity with the AT&T [M2X API](https://m2x.att.com/developer/documentation/v2/overview).
-* Raspberry Pi running [RaspBian](http://www.raspbian.org) or another unix system capable of running nmap
+* Raspberry Pi running [RaspBian](http://www.raspbian.org) or another unix system capable of running nmap.
 * A free AT&T [M2X Account](https://m2x.att.com/signup).

 ## Dependencies